 College savings plans are investment accounts that help you save money for your child or children’s college costs.
 These accounts give you different options to save and invest your money to grow the balance over time, with certain tax advantages when used for qualified educational expenses.
 Two common college savings plan options are the 529 plan and the education savings account).

 A 529 plan is a tax-advantaged savings plan designed to encourage saving for future education costs.
 The 529 plans, legally known as “qualified tuition plans,” are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.

 There are two types of 529 plans: education savings plans and prepaid tuition plans.
 Most education savings plans are available to everyone, but a few have residency requirements for the saver and/or beneficiary.
 Prepaid tuition plans typically have residency requirements.
 One exception is a prepaid tuition plan sponsored by a group of private colleges and universities.

 Education savings plans let a saver open an investment account to save for the beneficiary’s future qualified higher education expenses.
 Qualified higher education expenses include tuition, mandatory fees, and room and board.
 Withdrawals from education savings plan accounts can generally be used at any college or university, including sometimes at non-U.S. colleges and universities.
 Education savings plans can also be used to pay for other education-related expenses.

 How do I use a traditional savings account to save for college?

-With college costs increasing every year, saving even a small amount of money for college can be beneficial.
+Saving even a small amount of money for college can be beneficial.
 No matter when you start or how much you’re able to save, it all adds up.
-Use the BigFuture EFC Calculator to see how savings may affect your EFC and why saving for college is worth it.